junland/dragon/qi/README.md

    Qi offers a friendly command line interface, a global configuration file, a simple recipe layout to deploy software packages; also works with binary packages in parallel, speeding up installations and packages in production.
-The format used for packages is a simplified but safe POSIX pax archive compressed with lzip.
+The format used for packages is a simplified and safer variant of POSIX pax archive compressed in lzip format.

    Qi is a modern (POSIX-compliant) shell script released under the terms of the GNU General Public License.
 There are only two major